josmar-crwdstffng/angular/aio/tools/examples/README.md

 <a name="example-config"></a>
 ### The `example-config.json`

-Each example is identified by an `example-config.json` configuration file in its root folder.
+Each example is identified by an `example-config.json` configuration file in the associated root folder.
 This configuration file indicates what type of boilerplate this example needs and how to test it.
 For example: